-In March 2014, we completed the sale of our UK entity to Verteda Limited (Verteda), a U.K. based company, for total consideration of approximately \$0.6 million, comprised of \$0.7 million in cash and a receivable due to Agilysys from Verteda of \$0.8 million, net of cash on hand of \$0.9 million.
-In connection with the sale, we have entered into a multi-year distribution agreement, whereby Verteda will distribute certain Agilysys products within the U.K. We will continue to manage all property management system accounts as well as key global accounts in the EMEA market.
+In March 2014, we completed the sale of our UK entity to Verteda Limited (Verteda), a U.K. based company, for total consideration of approximately \$0.6 million, comprised of \$0.7 million in cash and a receivable due to us from Verteda of \$0.8 million, net of cash on hand of \$0.9 million.
+During fiscal 2015 we received full payment of the amount due to us from Verteda.
+In connection with the sale, we have entered into a multi-year distribution agreement whereby Verteda will distribute certain of our products within the U.K. We will continue to manage all property management system accounts as well as key global accounts in the EMEA market.
 The sale of our UK entity represented a disposal of a component of an entity.
 As such, the operating results of the UK entity have been reported as a component of discontinued operations in the Consolidated Statements of Operations for the periods presented.
 In addition, the assets and liabilities of the UK entity are classified as discontinued operations in our Consolidated Balance Sheets for the periods presented.